Food And Health, Some Thoughts About How Dietary Science And The Media Fail Us.

 Much of what consumers think we know about diet and health is wrong.

 Too often we glom onto one or two statements and overlook the caveats or forget the details.
 Yes, we devotees of The Omnivore's Dilemma by Michael Pollan, a superlative landmark book, have learned that corn products are everywhere and in practically all processed foods.
-It is breathtaking, even mindblowing.
+It is mindblowing.
 But Pollan never says corn is evil.

 OK, I agree that we should probably lift the massive subsidies paid to corn farmers and let these products compete in the open marketplace.
-But just because the corn industry is big doesn't mean it is bad.
+But just because the corn industry is big it doesn't mean it is bad.

 Then there are GMOs.
 Yes, I think we should have transparent food labeling, and that means labeling GMOs, but we have nothing to fear.
 The American Association for the Advancement of Science (AAAS), a truly august board, says "The science is quite clear: crop improvement by the modern molecular techniques of biotechnology is safe.
 The World Health Organization, the American Medical Association, the US National Academy of Sciences, the British Royal Society, and every other respected organization that has examined the evidence has come to the same conclusion: Consuming foods containing ingredients derived from GM crops is no riskier than consuming the same foods containing ingredients from crop plants modified by conventional plant improvement techniques."
 In other words, the tried and true method of breeding plants by dusting a little pollen on the female flowers as practiced for centuries by nature and by breeders is the same as breeding plants by transplanting genes in a petri dish.
 There are hundreds of legitimate research projects that have found GMOs perfectly safe and practically every test questioning them has been bogus.